Service Animals at the University

 - Retrieving items

-- Providing assistance with stability or balance to an individual with a mobility impairment
+- Providing assistance with stability or balance

 - The dog is disruptive and not effectively controlled.